The Learning Center

 AKA...
 The Blog

 When you think of social media, you may not be aware of all the key performance indicators (KPIs) that exist in order to measure your business’s success.
-When it comes to using KPIs to track social accounts, it’s important to look beyond what’s on the surface.
+When it comes to using social media KPIs to track accounts, it’s important to look beyond what’s on the surface.
 Be sure to dig a little deeper than your “like” and “follower” counts in order to get a sense of your audience and what’s working.

-As with anything, some KPIs will matter to your business while others are less important.
+As with anything, some social media KPIs will matter to your business while others are less important.
 So which KPIs should you be tracking?
 Below are some of the KPIs you should be analyzing when it comes to your business and its social media performance.

 Are people talking about you?
 If your business has caused some type of emotion that’s greater than the average experience (good or bad), you just might get a mention.

 Not only will keeping track of mentions let you know how many people are talking about you, but also what they’re talking about.
 If they’re saying great things and tagging your business and location to share, keep up the good work!
 If the sentiments are negative, though, this feature suddenly becomes detrimental.
 Instead of growing your business, social media could be shrinking it by mistake.
 It’s important to find these things out in order to remedy a problem before it spirals out of control.

 This is the number of people your post has the potential to reach when you factor in all of the retweets and shares it has received.
 Retweets and shares are one of the surface level measurements talked about above, but they become much more when you look into all of the audiences a post can be extended to through them.
 If one individual shares a post to their 400 followers, think about all of the people who retweeted and shared it.
 Suddenly, the post has been opened to many networks of people.
 Once again, remember that reach gives the maximum number of people who could have potentially seen your post.
 Surely, not everyone in that “reach” did, but this is still a great KPI to consider.